 Ask Your Houston Guardianship Lawyer What the Court Considers Before Granting Guardianship

 The granting of guardianship is a serious matter since rights will be taken away from one person and given to another.
-You are even required to take an oath.
+So, when can a person be appointed a guardian in Texas?

 - The extent of the ward’s incapacity